The MD Anderson Cancer Center at the University of Texas in Houston is known for turning its groundbreaking research into innovative clinical care.

 Often, those lead to new, innovative treatments for rare and difficult tumors such as mesothelioma.

-These latest treatments advances that are working their way through clinical trials often are available at MD Anderson well before they become standard of care at other facilities.
+These latest mesothelioma treatments advances that are working their way through clinical trials often are available at MD Anderson well before they become standard of care at other facilities.